Action matches consist of field course and standard exercise stages. The standard exercise stages dictate shooting position, mandatory reloads and

 Stages scores are determined by dividing the number of points (determined by hits on target) by the time it takes to complete the stage to determine the hit

 factor for the competitor.
-A combination of accuracy and speed is needed to be a top USPSA competitor, but not everyone attends the match for competition.
+A combination of accuracy and speed is needed to be a top Action competitor, but not everyone attends the match for competition.

 We always welcome new shooters and people who just want to have fun while gaining experience in safely handling a firearm.

-To join the email list for match reminders, or for more information, contact the USPSA match director, Jodi Humann, at firstname.lastname@example.org
+To join the email list for match reminders, or for more information, contact the Action Match director at firstname.lastname@example.org

 Match results are now found at practiscore.com/results

 .
-Just search “LPC” to get the USPSA and Steel match results
+Just search “LPC” to get the Action and Steel match results

-Action matches are scheduled on the first Sunday of the month.
+Action Matches are scheduled on the first Sunday of each month.

-All matches are at the Bernie Petersen Memorial Range
+All Action Matches are at the Bernie Petersen Memorial Range

 road outside of Moscow.
 Setup and registration starts at 9:00 AM with shooting starting at 10:00 AM.